samtron1412/docs/health/body/body.md

 - [dna land](https://dna.land/): learn more about your DNA and contribute to scientific research.
 - [snpedia](http://snpedia.com/index.php/SNPedia): SNPedia is a wiki investigating human genetics.

-# Tips for better sleep

-- Go to bed and get up at the same times each day.
-- Sleep in a dark, quiet room.
-- Avoid caffeine, alcohol and nicotine
-- Do something to help you relax before bedtime (no electric devices).
-- Don't exercise before bedtime.
-- Don't take a nap after 3PM.
-- Don't eat a large meal before you go to sleep.

 # Food